bundance/coin-history/README.md

 If, however, your start and end times are more than 200 seconds apart, you must change the granularity parameter.
 This, however, is where things get a bit tricky.

-On the []GDAX API page](https://docs.gdax.com/#get-historic-rates), there are no example requests showing you what value your `granularity` should be be between two points.
+On the [GDAX API page](https://docs.gdax.com/#get-historic-rates), there are no example requests showing you what value your `granularity` should be be between two points.
 Without this, it is hard to tell when you receive an error whether you've entered an incorrectly-formatted start time, end time, or granularity value, as you get the same response in each
  case: a simple error.